Markha Valley - Dzo Jongo East 6218m/20,400ft - Zalung Karpo La - Tsogra

 What a backdrop, heading up to Nyimaling - Jamie

-We have ascended relatively quickly and here take a break to acclimatize,
+We have ascended to this nearly 5000m altitude relatively quickly and so here take a two day/three night break to acclimatize,

 wash clothes and explore this wonderful, panoramic valley.